diy-ejuice/diy-compendium/articles/gromomf/Part 47.md

 I have to keep this (for now) to try Kopel’s Fireside recipe again, so I’ll keep it a little longer than than to try his [Castle Longer](https://alltheflavors.com/recipe/135987-castle_longer) as well. **TASK 7**

-&nbsp;

 **White Grape**

 Eating freeze-dried white grapes while wearing a little too much perfume.
 Very jammy sticky sweet and mostly tastes like white grapes, but vapes pretty dry, or at least not wet and juicy like a grape or grape juice.
 Maybe needs to be fixed with just a little cactus?
 But, not sure about that because it already packs quite a floral wallop and cactus might amplify that.
 There’s a little tart tannic grape skin note that’s appropriate but that musky and slightly bitter floral right on top is unfortunate.
 I’d use this maybe in a small dose to try to make a “purple” flavor taste a little more like a real grape, as well as add that nice jammy sweetness to it, but not for anything else.
 Almost certainly not as the main flavor in a mix.

 Nothing that uses this is something I want to try, and it’s about time I threw something away this week. **TRASH 1**

 **White Peach**

 It really very accurately, almost freakishly, emulates the difference between a classic yellow peach and a sweeter, sugary white peach.
 However, it’s a little thin, and a little dry, and I get some throat irritation from it.
 Gets a bit too sharp and floral if taken up too high, and can overtake a mix while still not being especially bold.

 Although it can be a little tricky to work with, this is one of the greatest peach flavors by comparison.

 I need it for one of my all-time favorites, [Blue Eyes White Dragon](https://alltheflavors.com/recipe/124392-blue_eyes_white_dragon) **TASK 8**

 I’ve already picked out about eight recipes that make use of it, including two I hope to find time to mix up today.
 I’ll also try [Yet Another Peaches and Cream](https://alltheflavors.com/recipe/160459-yet_another_peaches_and_cream) - just four flavors that look great together. **TASK 9**

 **Wine Champagne**